Skip to main content

 Documentation Sites

 Technical documentation often links to GitHub repositories, example code, and configuration files.
 When these links break, readers lose trust in your documentation quality.
+A broken link checker helps you find broken links before they damage your credibility.

 What to monitor: